From September to December 2020, Banff Centre will be delivering select programs online.

 We are also pleased to roll out our new student system and application experience.
 Any questions or feedback please contact Admissions@banffcentre.ca.

-Choral Art: Choirs is an intensive workshop that explores the creation and presentation of choral music in the 21st century.
+Choral Art: Choirs is an intensive weekend workshop that explores the creation and presentation of choral music in the 21st century.

 What does the program offer?

-Participants in this program will become immersed in the world of choral art.
+Choirs in this program will become immersed in the world of choral art.
 They will have the opportunity to collaborate with award-winning, international composition and conductor faculty, and work with ensemble-in-residence Pro Coro Canada.